espressif/esp-hosted/docs/MCU_based_host/Design.md

 		* In case if ESP peripheral has no data to transfer to host, a dummy TX buffer of size 1600 bytes is allocated and is set in SPI transaction.
 Packet length field in payload header of such buffer is set to 0.
 		* If ESP peripheral has a valid data buffer to be sent to host, then TX buffer will point to that buffer.
 	* SPI transaction length is set to 1600 bytes [irrespective of size of TX buffer]
-	* Once this SPI transaction is submitted to SPI driver on ESP peripheral, Handshake pin is pulled high to indicate host that slave is ready for transaction.
+	* Once this SPI transaction is submitted to SPI driver on ESP peripheral, Handshake pin is pulled high to indicate host that peripheral is ready for transaction.
 	* In case if TX buffer has valid data, Data ready pin is also pulled high by ESP peripheral.
 	* Host receives an interrupt through Handshake pin.
 On this interrupt, host needs to decide whether or not to perform SPI transaction.
 		* If Data ready pin is high, host performs SPI transaction
 		* Or if host has data to transfer, then host performs SPI transaction
 		* If both the above conditions are false, then host does not perform SPI transaction.
 This transaction is then performed later when host has data to be sent or interrupt is received on Data ready pin.
 	* During this SPI transaction, TX and RX buffers are exchanged on SPI data lines.
-	* Based on payload header in received buffer, both ESP SPI slave and host processes the buffer.
+	* Based on payload header in received buffer, both ESP SPI peripheral and host processes the buffer.
 	* On completion of transaction, ESP peripheral pulls Handshake pin low.
 If completed transaction had a valid TX buffer, then it also pulls Data ready pin low.

 ### Payload format for data transfer
-* Host and slave makes use of 8 byte payload header which preceeds every data packet.
+* Host and peripheral makes use of 8 byte payload header which preceeds every data packet.
 * This payload header provides additional information about the data packet.
-Based on this header, host/slave consumes transmitted data packet.
+Based on this header, host/peripheral consumes transmitted data packet.
 * Payload format is as below

 | Field | Length | Description |